soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/microsoft-365-compliance-center.md

 ## Next steps

 - **Review your Microsoft Compliance Score**, and use Compliance Manager to improve your score.
-To learn more about Compliance Manager, see [Use Compliance Manager to help meet data protection and regulatory requirements when using Microsoft cloud services](meet-data-protection-and-regulatory-reqs-using-microsoft-cloud.md).
+To learn more, see [Use Compliance Manager to help meet data protection and regulatory requirements when using Microsoft cloud services](meet-data-protection-and-regulatory-reqs-using-microsoft-cloud.md).

-- **Review your organization's Data Loss Prevention policies**, and if necessary, make adjustments.
-To learn more about DLP, see [Overview of data loss prevention policies](data-loss-prevention-policies.md).
+- **Review your organization's Data Loss Prevention policies** and make required adjustments as necessary.
+To learn more about, see [Overview of data loss prevention policies](data-loss-prevention-policies.md).

 - **Get acquainted with and set up Microsoft Cloud App Security**.
-To get help with this, see [Quickstart: Get started with Microsoft Cloud App Security](https://docs.microsoft.com/cloud-app-security/getting-started-with-cloud-app-security).
+See [Quickstart: Get started with Microsoft Cloud App Security](https://docs.microsoft.com/cloud-app-security/getting-started-with-cloud-app-security).

 - **Visit your Microsoft 365 compliance center often**, and make sure to review any alerts or potential risks that might arise.
 Go to [https://compliance.microsoft.com](https://compliance.microsoft.com) and sign in.